 Active Recreational Uses.
-The construction, installation, maintenance, renewal and use of the recreational fields as located in the site plan attached hereto as Exhibit D, provided that (a) any such fields and uses are permitted by the lease agreement between Grantor and the Westport Youth Athletic Association, attached hereto as Exhibit E, (b) motorized uses shall not be permitted, except as described in B(3), below, (c) no such fields shall be located nor uses permitted westerly of the easterly line of wetlands established by the wetlands delineation plan of the Premises attached hereto as Exhibit F, (d) all such fields shall have natural, not artificial, turf, and (e) the uses do not interfere with the conservation values described above.
-For the purposes of this paragraph, the term “recreational field” shall include fields for baseball, softball, soccer, lacrosse, football and other turf-based sports, but shall not include tennis or basketball courts or other areas with impervious surfaces.
+The construction, installation, maintenance, renewal and use of the recreational fields as located in the site plan attached hereto as Exhibit D, provided that (a) any such fields, uses, and associated user fees are permitted by the lease agreement between Grantor and the Westport Youth Athletic Association, attached hereto as Exhibit E, or any subsequent lease which has been approved by Grantee, (b) motorized uses shall not be permitted, except as described in B(3), below, (c) no such fields shall be located nor uses permitted westerly of the easterly line of wetlands established by the wetlands delineation plan of the Premises attached hereto as Exhibit F, (d) all such fields shall have natural, not artificial, turf, and (e) the uses do not interfere with the conservation values described above.
+With prior written approval of Grantee, artificial turf fields may be permitted in place of natural turf fields permitted above, but Grantee shall consider as part of its deliberation what is known and not known about materials being used for any such artificial field in terms of both public safety and potential to have a deleterious impact on the surrounding environment.
+Also, with prior written approval of Grantee, other recreational infrastructure, including without limitation playgrounds, tennis and basketball courts and outdoor skating rinks may be permitted.

 Structures and Infrastructure Related to Active Recreational Uses.
-The construction, installation, maintenance, use and replacement of structures associated with and reasonably necessary for the active recreational uses permitted in Paragraph B(1), above, provided that any such structures are located easterly of the eastern line of wetlands as shown in Exhibit F. For the purpose of this paragraph, the term “structure” shall include parking lots, access roads, equipment storage buildings, concession stands, bathrooms and associated septic systems, lighting, bleachers or other seating for spectators, utilities, irrigation, wells, and other structures customarily accessory and incidental to the use, maintenance, and operation of active recreational fields.
+The construction, installation, maintenance, use and replacement of structures associated with and reasonably necessary for the active recreational uses permitted in Paragraph B(1), above, provided that any such structures are located easterly of the eastern line of wetlands as shown in Exhibit F. For the purpose of this paragraph, the term “structure” shall include parking lots which may be paved, access roads which may be paved, equipment storage buildings, concession stands, bathrooms and associated septic systems, lighting, bleachers or other seating for spectators, utilities (including without limitation telephone, cable, gas, and electricity), irrigation, wells, solar arrays or other renewable energy production facilities (provided that the projected energy production of any such facility shall not exceed the anticipated on-site energy use), and other structures customarily accessory and incidental to the use, maintenance, and operation of active recreational fields, such as baseball backstops and dugouts, ultimate frisbee “holes,” and football uprights.
 Any such structures shall be designed to exclusively serve the recreational fields permitted above and the users, spectators, and operators of the same.
 No such structures shall now or in the future be used for residential, retail, or victualer use, except a small concession stand to serve the users and spectators of the recreational fields permitted above.

 Vehicles.
 The use, parking, and storage of motorized vehicles by the participants and spectators of the recreational activities provided for in Paragraph B(1), above, as well as the use of motorized vehicles reasonably necessary in connection with the construction, installation, maintenance, and renewal of the recreational fields and related structures permitted above.

 Excavation.
-Excavation and removal from the Premises of soil, gravel, or other mineral resource or natural deposit as may be necessary and incidental to the installation, maintenance and use of recreational fields permitted above, as well as the installation of related wells, utilities, irrigation systems and other underground structures also permitted above, provided however, that no such excavation nor improvements provided for in this Paragraph B(4) shall be permitted west of the eastern line of wetlands as shown in Exhibit F.
+Excavation and removal from the Premises of soil, gravel, or other mineral resource or natural deposit as may be necessary and incidental to the installation, maintenance and use of recreational fields and related structures and infrastructure permitted above, provided however, that no such excavation nor improvements provided for in this Paragraph B(4) shall be permitted west of the eastern line of wetlands as shown in Exhibit F.